 Walney to Wear appears on many of the distinctive blue National Cycle Network (NCN) signs you’ll be following as National Route 70 and the Barnard Castle to Whitby section as National Route 165.
 The route is signed in both directions.

-Printed on waterproof paper, the current version of the official Challenge series Walney to Wear Cycle Route Map costs £5.95.
+Printed on waterproof paper, the current version of the official Challenge series Walney to Wear Cycle Route Map covers the whole of the Walney to Wear sections of the route and as far as Barnard Castle on the Walney to Whitby route.

-The Whitby option route from Barnard Castle is included in the Discover series Yorkshire Moors & Coast Cycle Routes Map.
-It’s the same style and scale as the Walney to Wear map and costs £6.99, but covers a larger area showing plenty of other routes, including for example National Route 1 south from Whitby to Scarborough along the coast hugging former railway line – very handy if you decide to cycle the extra 20 miles to catch a direct TransPennine Express train to York, or further west as far as Manchester and Liverpool.
+From Whitby, National Route 1 going south to Scarborough along the coast hugging, cinder track, disused railway line – is an option, if you decide to cycle the extra 20 miles to catch a direct train from Scarborough to York, or further west as far as Manchester and Liverpool.

-Both maps can be bought from Sustrans online shop or by calling 0845 113 0065, and from some en route TICs and cycle shops.
-Sustrans sell both maps as a pack for £10.
+All maps can be bought from Sustrans online shop or by calling 0845 113 0065, and from some en route TICs and cycle shops.

 View the 'Temporary mapping to Whitby' news article.